Uprooted from his family,

 - This production takes place on our Cargill Stage, which seats up to 298 people per performance.

 - We know that teachers are the best judge to determine the right fit for their unique group of students.
-We recommend Locomotion for students in Grade 5+ due to themes of loss, foster care, and childhood illness.
+As this production closely follows the novel, we recommend Locomotion for students in Grade 4+ due to themes of loss, foster care, and childhood illness.

 Language: 0 out of 5 stars